“ETHICAL BEHAVIOR IS DOING THE RIGHT THING WHEN NO ONE ELSE IS WATCHING- EVEN WHEN DOING THE WRONG THING IS LEGAL.”

-Release Over 20″ is an initiative to encourage recreational anglers to voluntarily release all spotted seatrout and southern flounder over 20″, in essence, creating an upper-slot for these valuable gamefish – even if the law allows it.
+Release Over 20″ is an initiative to encourage recreational anglers to voluntarily release all spotted seatrout, southern flounder and sheepshead over 20″, in essence, creating an upper-slot for these valuable gamefish – even if the law allows it.

 The origin of Release Over 20″ began many years ago when Eye Strike Fishing partner Dave Fladd inquired about whether South Carolina would ever implement an upper-slot for trout, and was told it would never happen.
 In South Carolina, laws pertaining to our natural resources are made by the State Legislature, not the Department of Natural Resources.
 Therefore, the process is highly political, and big changes are unlikely to happen in a timely manner.